AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-aem-forms-osgi.md

 #### Integrate Adobe Target {#integrate-adobe-target}

 Your customers are likely to abandon a form if the experience it delivers is not engaging.
 While it is frustrating for the customers, it can also upturn the support volume and cost for your organization.
-It is critical as well as challenging to identify and provide the right customer experience that increases the conversion rate.
+It is critical and challenging to identify and provide the right customer experience that increases the conversion rate.
 AEM forms holds the key to this problem.

 AEM forms integrates with Adobe Target, an Adobe Marketing Cloud solution, to deliver personalized and engaging customer experiences across multiple digital channels.
 To use Adobe Target to A/B test adaptive forms, [Integrate Adobe Target with AEM Forms](/help/forms/using/ab-testing-adaptive-forms.md#setupandintegratetargetinaemforms).